Organization of the paper

 Define abbreviations and acronyms the first time they are used in the main text.
 Very common abbreviations such as JAFM and SI do not have to be defined.
 Abbreviations that incorporate periods should not have spaces: write “P.R.,” not “P. R.” Delete periods between initials if the abbreviation has three or more initials; e.g., U.N. but ESA.
 Do not use abbreviations in the title unless they are unavoidable.

-The *, **, and *** are always used in this order to show statistical significance at the 0.05, 0.01, and 0.001 probability levels, respectively, and cannot be used for other notes.
+The *, **, and *** are always used in this order to show statistical significance at the 0.05, 0.01, and 0.001 probability levels, and cannot be used for other notes.
 Lack of significance is usually indicated by NS.
-Footnotes to tables should be indicated by superscript lower-case letters (or asterisks for significance values and other statistical data) and be included in Table legend.
+Footnotes to tables should be indicated by superscript lower-case letters (or asterisks for significance values and other statistical data) and be included in the Table legend.

-Computational Molecular Biology requires electronic figures that are as small and simple as is compatible with clarity.
+Journal of Mosquito Research requires electronic figures that are as small and simple as is compatible with clarity.
 Number figures consecutively according to the order in which they are called out in the text.
 Figures should be unambiguous and as conceptual as possible and should provide enough information so that the reader can understand them without significant input from the text.
 Format sequence data preferably to one-column width for shorter sequences and two- column width for longer sequences.
 Make sure that the fonts in sequences are easily readable.
 Use the same fonts for all figures.
 For those figures that contain more than one panel, designate the panels with capital letters (no parentheses and no periods following letters) in the upper left-hand corner of each panel.

 Each figure should have its corresponding legend below the figure.
 Provide a short title for each figure.
 Figure legends should be concise and should not repeat information presented in the text.
 Figure panels that are designated with capital letters should have specific subtitles in the legend and should be described separately and completely.
 Symbols and abbreviations that are used in the figure should be defined in the legend.

 The Harvard (author, date) system of referencing in the text is used (examples are given below).
 In the text give the author's name followed by the year in parentheses: (John, 2000).
 If there are two authors use 'and': (Smith and Jones, 2001).
 When reference is made to a work by three or more authors, the first name followed by et al. should be used: (MacDonald et al., 2002).
-If more than one work is cited within parentheses, separate citations using a semi-colon (Friedman 1994; Wang et al. 1997), except in the case where the author of the works is the same, in which case the author's name should not be repeated, only the years should be divided with a semi-colon (Smith 2000; 2002).
+If more than one work is cited within parentheses, separate citations using a semi-colon (Friedman 1994; Wang et al. 1997), except in the case where the author of the works is the same.
+In this case the author's name should not be repeated, only the years should be divided with a semi-colon (Smith 2000; 2002).
 In the reference list, references should be listed in alphabetical order.

-We recommend authors using EndNote to manage the references, BioPublisher provides an output style that supports the formatting of in-text citations and reference list:
+We recommend authors using EndNote to manage the references, BioPublisher provides an output style that supports the formatting of in-text citations and reference list.

 EndNote style (2 kb)